Commonwealth Consolidated Acts

 "data storage device" means a thing (for example, a disk or file server) containing (whether temporarily or permanently), or designed to contain (whether temporarily or permanently), data for use by a computer.

-"foreign intelligence" means intelligence relating to the capabilities, intentions or activities of a foreign power.
+"foreign intelligence" means intelligence about the capabilities, intentions or activities of people or organisations outside Australia.

 "foreign power" means: